Docs

 User properties

-User propeties are the most basic conditions.
+User properties are the most basic conditions.
 You can use it to filter audiences based on the column values in your primary table, which contains users.

-For example, if your primary table is a table of users for an e-commerce brand and includes columns like device and created at date, you can create an audience of:
+For example, if your primary table is a table of customers of uber and includes columns like device and created at date, you can create an audience of:

 • All users who have device "iPhone"